UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week13/lecture12p1.md

  * VMD
  * Vapor

-notes: there is a lot of overlap between what scientists & visual effects/special effects artists are trying to do, but their data formats are usually quite differnt
+notes: there is a lot of overlap between what scientists & visual effects/special effects artists are trying to do, but their data formats are usually quite different

 In week 15-ish, we'll look alot at "yt" for scientific viz